What's driving the demand for listed infrastructure?

 In addition to high-level spending requirements, there are also several structural growth themes at play across the infrastructure investment universe.
 For example:

 Wireless towers: Global growth in the demand for wireless data continues at a seemingly insatiable pace.
-Contributing factors include increased smartphone usage, data-intensive applications that utilize live-streaming and/or video and the rise in mobile banking.
-Consider that in the U.S. alone, consumers used 82% more mobile data in 2018 than a year earlier.3
+Contributing factors include working from home during the pandemic, requiring increased support for stronger and faster internet connectivity, the implementation of 5G networks, increased smartphone usage, data-intensive applications that utilize live-streaming and/or video.
+Consider that in the U.S. alone in 2020, mobile wireless data traffic had a 208% increase since 2016, and Americans have driven a 108x increase in mobile data traffic over the past decade.3

 In each of the examples above, owners of critical infrastructure assets are poised to benefit from positive structural trends.
 Given that sourcing growth opportunities in this late-cycle economic environment has become increasingly challenging, infrastructure presents a compelling choice.